 As noted earlier, our goal is to treat our patients with the use of nonsurgical care when possible.
 To that end, we employ advanced techniques and use state-of-the-art equipment to relieve symptoms and restore functionality.
 When surgery is necessary, though, you and your loved ones can take comfort in the fact that our foot doctors are experienced, knowledgeable, and highly-skilled.
 We have performed thousands of successful surgeries, and we will do the same for you.

 Contact us for more information by calling (316) 283-4330 and our staff will be glad to answer any questions or help you schedule an appointment at any of our three Kansas locations.
-You can also request an appointment online with our Wichita, Newton, and Emporia offices today!
+You can also request an appointment online with our Wichita or Newton offices today!